tangentsoft/pidp8i/src/cc8/README.md

 Input programs should go on `DSK:`.
 Compiler outputs are also placed on `DSK:`.

-To try it out:

-Boot OS/8 within the PiDP-8/I environment as you normally would.
-If you're at the Linux command prompt within the PiDP-8/I source tree, you can start it most easily with a `make run` command.
+<a id="examples"></a>
+## Trying the Examples

+The standard PiDP-8/I OS/8 RK05 boot disk contains several example C programs that the OS/8 version of CC8 is able to compile.

+To try the OS/8 version of CC8 out, boot OS/8 within the PiDP-8/I
-With the OS/8 environment running, you can enter a C programme in lower case via the editor, but before doing that, try building a copy of one of the example programs:
+environment as you normally would, then try building one of the
+examples:

     .R CC            ⇠ compiler front end
     >ps.c            ⇠ takes name of C program; creates CC.SB